Resources for Clinicians

 Access to CareConnect is granted within 48 hours after both of the following have been completed:

-- Successful completion of your required CareConnect training course(s), and
+- Successful completion of your required CareConnect training course(s), course evaluation and

 - A CareConnect template has been applied to your account profile